The Jazz Workshop / Paul’s Mall

 Notable appearances: jazz, blues

 A dizzying assortment of jazz giants including Charles Mingus, Miles Davis, John Coltrane, Sonny Rollins, Art Blakey and Ramsey Lewis appeared at The Jazz Workshop and Chuck Mangione, John Scofield, Al Di Meola, Tony Williams and Pat Metheny played there very early in their careers.
-Others artists included Ron Carter, Chick Corea, Ahmad Jamal, Mose Alison, Larry Coryell, Pharoah Sanders, Eumir Deodato, Joe Farrell, Earl Klugh, Grover Washington, Jr., Keith Jarrett, Bill Evans, Erroll Garner, Joe Williams, Betty Carter, The Modern Jazz Quartet, Cannonball Adderley, Les McCann, Mose Allison, Herbie Hancock, Rahsaan Roland Kirk, Sam Rivers, Archie Shepp, Charlie Byrd and Elvin Jones.
+Others artists included Ron Carter, Chick Corea, Ahmad Jamal, Mose Allison, Larry Coryell, Pharoah Sanders, Eumir Deodato, Joe Farrell, Earl Klugh, Grover Washington, Jr., Keith Jarrett, Bill Evans, Erroll Garner, Joe Williams, Betty Carter, The Modern Jazz Quartet, Cannonball Adderley, Les McCann, Herbie Hancock, Rahsaan Roland Kirk, Sam Rivers, Archie Shepp, Charlie Byrd and Elvin Jones.

 Of the big bands that Paulā€™s Mall hosted, those led by Duke Ellington, Don Ellis, Maynard Ferguson and Gene Krupa played a number of shows.
 Sun Ra and his Arkestra appeared with their long-time saxophonist Pat Patrick, the father of former Massachusetts Governor Deval Patrick.